An index theorem for end-periodic operators

 \begin{thm} Suppose that the $L^2$--closure of the operator $\D^+(\zp)$ is Fredholm, and choose a form $\omega$ on $X$ such that $d\omega = \ii(\D^+(X))$.
 Then

 where

 \end{thm}

-The form $\omega$ is also known in the literature as the transgressed class, cf. Gilkey \cite{gilkey}.
+We will refer to \eqref{E:etaintro} as the \emph{periodic $\eta$-invariant}.
+The form $\omega$ is known in the literature as the transgressed class, cf. Gilkey \cite{gilkey}.

 In the product end case, one can choose $X = S^1\times Y$ so that $\tilde X = \mathbb R \times Y$, and let $f: \tilde X \to \mathbb R$ be the projection onto the first factor.
-With our orientation conventions, $\D^+(\zp)$ is of the form \eqref{E:aps} where $B = -\D$ and $\D$ is the self-adjoint Dirac operator on $Y$, see Nicolaescu \cite[page 70]{nic:israel}.
+With our orientation conventions, $\D^+(\zp)$ is of the form \eqref{E:aps} where $B = -\D$ and $\D$ is the self-adjoint Dirac operator on $Y$; see Nicolaescu \cite[page 70]{nic:israel}.
 One can easily see that in this case the operators $\D^+_z$ are invertible on the unit circle if and only if $\ker \D = 0$.
-An application of Mellin transform to equation \eqref{E:etaintro} then shows that $\eta (X) = \eta_{\,\D} (Y)$.
-A similar ``spectral'' interpretation of \eqref{E:etaintro} in general end-periodic case will be given in Section \ref{S:end-eta}.
+We then show in Section \ref{S:product} that $\eta (X) = \eta_{\,\D} (Y)$.
+A similar `spectral' interpretation of \eqref{E:etaintro} in general end-periodic case will be given in Section \ref{S:end-eta}.